prabeengiri/testing-mode-drupal-module/README.md

 1. you need to have $this->setup = true; on 'setUp' method of Test Class

 2. Mysql should exist on the Environment path as it runs the 'mysql' command
-3. Drupal command is under the plan
+3. Drush command is under the plan